 How can I get a license to operate a cannabis business in unincorporated LA County?

 To operate a cannabis business in unincorporated LA County, you must obtain a license from the county.
-The Los Angeles County Board of Supervisors approved a motion to develop and implement commercial cannabis licensing program on February 15, 2022.
+The Los Angeles County Board of Supervisors approved a motion to develop and implement a commercial cannabis licensing program on February 15, 2022.
 Until the licensing program is fully implemented, commercial cannabis activities remain unpermitted and no applications for licenses are being accepted at this time.
 The first quarterly report on the progress of the licensing program is expected to be submitted to the Board of Supervisors in May 2022.

 What are LA County’s regulations and laws on commercial cannabis activity?

 Currently, LA County’s regulations and laws on commercial cannabis activity are very restrictive.
 If you are located in an unincorporated area of the county, all cannabis businesses and activities are prohibited.
-This includes cultivation, manufacturing, distribution, testing, and retail sale of both medical and adult-use cannabis.
+This includes cultivation, manufacturing, distribution, testing, and retail sales of both medical and adult-use cannabis.

 The only exception to this rule is if you have a valid permit from the Planning Department.
 However, these permits are very difficult to obtain and are typically only granted to non-profit organizations.